hpesoj/gsl-pointers/GSL-PROPOSAL.md

     frobnicate(&wgt);

-Assuming for a second that we somehow _know_ that every instance of `T*` in our code-base represents a non-owning reference to a single object, we must still ask:
+Assuming for a second that we somehow _know_ that every instance of `T*` in our code-base represents a non-owning reference to a single object (a dubious assumption to begin with), we must still ask:

 * Is a copy of `w` stored for later use by `frobnicate`?
 * Can we pass `frobnicate` a null pointer?